CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

  * __allas-backup__ : Create a backup copy of a local dataset in a backup repository in Allas.
  * __allas-mount__ : Mount a bucket in allas to be used as a read-only directory in the local environment.

-If you use a-commands outside the supercomputers, check the [allas-cli-utils documentation](https://github.com/CSCfi/allas-cli-utils/blob/master/README.md) for how to install these tools.
+If you use the a-commands outside the supercomputers, check the [allas-cli-utils documentation](https://github.com/CSCfi/allas-cli-utils/blob/master/README.md) for how to install these tools.

 ## Opening a connection